-The following is a summary of net assets as of December 31, 2003 and 2002 and total investment income (loss) for the year ended December 31, 2003 of the Master Trust and net appreciation (depreciation) by investment type for the year ended December 31, 2003 (dollar amounts in thousands).
+The following is a summary of net assets as of December 31, 2004 and 2003 and total investment income for the year ended December 31, 2004 of the Master Trust and net appreciation (depreciation) by investment type for the year ended December 31, 2004 (dollar amounts in thousands).
 The Plan's interest in the Master Trust's net assets for the applicable periods (dollar amounts in thousands) are also presented.